jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 ## Multiclip functonality
 - create Compound clips from selections and full sequences
-- make possible to combinen sequences with insett and append functions
+- make possible to combinen sequences with insert and append functions

 ## Tools development